1st Test, Day 2: India 348/7 against Bangladesh at lunch

-India were 348 for seven at lunch on the second day of the opening Test against Bangladesh here on Thursday.
+Indian lower-order, led by veteran Ravichandran Ashwin, held the fort to take them to a stiff 348 for seven at lunch on day 2 of the opening Test against Bangladesh here on Thursday.

-R Ashwin made 40 not out to drive India ahead after overnight batter Shreyas Iyer was dismissed for 86 in the morning session.
+Resuming on 278 for 6, India lost a well-set Shreyas Iyer (86) in the eighth over of the day when Ebadot Hossain broke through the batter's gate with a ball that sharply cut back in.

-At the break, Ashwin and Kuldeep Yadav (21) were at the crease.
+Having batted India out of a tricky spot on the opening day, Iyer once again failed to get to a well-deserved hundred and got out with an addition of just four runs to his overnight total.

 Deccan Herald News now on Telegram - Click here to subscribe